 At a glance

 - Tutor: Manya Elrick

-To fully benefit from this course you are expected to have some oral competence in the language, equivalent to intermediate level, post GCSE or B1.
-If in doubt, please contact, prior to enrolment, the German Coordinator who can assess whether this class is suitable for you.
+This 10-week course is NOT suitable for Beginners or learners at elementary level.
+To fully benefit from the classes, you are expected to have some oral competence in the language, equivalent to intermediate level, post GCSE or B1.
+If in doubt, please contact the German Coordinator who can assess whether this class is suitable for you.

 The classes are an excellent supplement to any formal language classes you might be studying, but will also be useful to you if your language skills are a bit rusty, giving you the chance to reacquaint yourself with the language in a supportive and friendly environment.

 The sessions run for 1 hour a week for ten weeks.

 You are advised to read the booking terms and conditions before joining this class.

 This is a taught live online course which means you will be taught alongside other students on the course by a tutor at a specific time on a specific day of the week.
 To take part in the course you will need a suitably equipped and internet-enabled device.
 Please find full details and instructions below under 'Course Delivery'.

 Those who attend at least 80% of the course sessions will receive an attendance certificate from Imperial College London upon completion of the course.

 Progress through the course and textbook (if any) will depend on the group dynamics of the class.
 Students are advised not to buy any course books before the start of the course.